SemsYapar/UniversalVigenereCipher/README.md

 # VigenereCipher
 Turkish: Unicode karakter kodlamasındaki tüm karakterleri anahtar veya metin olarak değerlendirmeye alabileceğiniz kapsamlı bir vigenere cipher
-English: A comprehensive vigenere cipher where you can treat all characters in the Unicode character encoding as keys or text
+\nEnglish: A comprehensive vigenere cipher where you can treat all characters in the Unicode character encoding as keys or text